microsoftgraph/microsoft-graph-docs/content/authorization/app_only.md

 ## Register the application in Azure Active Directory

-Before you can start working with Office 365, you need to register your application and set permissions to use Microsoft Graph services.
+Before you can start working with Office 365, you need to register your application at the [Azure portal](https://portal.azure.com).
-With just a few clicks, you can register your application using the [Application Registration Tool](https://dev.office.com/app-registration).
-You will need to go to the [Microsoft Azure Management portal](https://manage.windowsazure.com) to manage it.

-Alternatively, to manually register your app, see the section [Register your web server app with the Azure Management Portal](https://msdn.microsoft.com/en-us/office/office365/HowTo/add-common-consent-manually#bk_RegisterServerApp).
 Keep in mind the following details:

-* After you register the application, configure the **Application Permissions** that your service or daemon app requires.
+* After you register the application, configure the application permissions that your service or daemon app requires.

-- Take note of the following values in the Configure page of your Azure application.
+- Take note of the following values in your Azure application registration.
 You need these values to configure the OAuth flow in your service or daemon app:

-	* Client ID (unique to your application)
+	* Application ID (unique to your application)
-	* An application key (unique to your application)
+	* App key, or secret (unique to your application)
 	* Your app's OAuth 2.0 token endpoint
 	  * Find this value by clicking *View Endpoints* at the bottom of the Azure Management Portal in your app's page.
 The endpoint will look like `https://login.microsoftonline.com/<tenantId>/oauth2/token`.